drand/website/docs/operators/deployment/README.md

 ---
-title: Deployment Guide
+title: Deploying a drand Network
+sidebarDepth: 3
 ---

-# Drand node deployment guide
+# Deploying a drand Network

 This document explains in details the workflow to have a working group of drand nodes generate randomness.
 On a high-level, the workflow looks like this: